UPB-SysSec/DPYProxy/README.md

 ## Examples

-`python3 main.py --disabled_modules TLS` launched DPYProxy with just the DNS module enabled.
+`python3 main.py --disabled_modules TLS` launches DPYProxy with just the DNS module enabled.
 The TLS module is disabled and not used at all.
 The DNS module starts in its auto mode by default.

 `python3 main.py --tls_record_frag --no-tls_tcp_frag` launches DPYProxy with TLS record fragmentation enabled.
 TCP fragmentation is